 While most people with scoliosis have a mild form of the disorder, scoliosis may sometimes cause complications, including:

-- Lung and heart damage.
-In severe scoliosis, the rib cage may press against the lungs and heart, making it more difficult to breathe and harder for the heart to pump.
+- Breathing problems.
+In severe scoliosis, the rib cage may press against the lungs, making it more difficult to breathe.

 - Back problems.
-Adults who had scoliosis as children are more likely to have chronic back pain than are people in the general population.
+People who had scoliosis as children may be more likely to have chronic back pain as adults, especially if their curves are large and untreated.